Field Guides (all listings)

 Champlain Sea Fossils: A 1994 site on marine fossils from the Champlain Sea, an epicontinental ephemeral sea which filled most of the Ottawa-St.Lawrence-Lake Champlain basin at the end of the last continental glaciation (8000-11000 years ago).

-An Introduction to the Geological History of Nova Scotia: This site provides a thorough examination of Nova Scotia's geologic history, with the information being downloadable in pdf format.
+An Introduction to the Geological History of Nova Scotia: Download a pdf that provides a thorough examination of Nova Scotia's geologic history.

 Pseudofossils: This illustrated guide to pseudofossils on the Falls of the Ohio State Park website helps you to tell the difference between a real fossil and a pseudofossil, a rock that only looks like a fossil.